g-tumwesigye/alu_regex-data-extraction-group2/README.md

 Regex - Onboarding Hackathon

 This is the REGEX-ONBOARDING HACKATHON assignment for group 2.
-This project is designed to help us learn data extraction using regular expressions in JS.
+This project is designed to help us learn data extraction using regular expressions.

 It has to do with the building of a new social media app.
 The app aggregates data from different sources and displays it to users in a personalized feed.
 The backend engineering team has built an API that pulls in data from various sources like news outlets, social networks, blogs etc.